molgenis/league-of-robots/roles/logins/README.md

 ## PAM

 Systemd manages all users slices.
 These slices are located under main `user.slice`.
-Cgroups v2 can be managed separately, but users still cannot be moved into those because systemd already exclusively manage user slice.
+Cgroups v2 can be managed separately, but users cannot be moved into another slice hierarchy, because `systemd` already exclusively manages user slices.

 Therefore we manage user's resource availability, with help of systemd slice modification.
 Limitation on the slice is per individual user.